 Rural New York Twins Killed Separately, Served Time Together

 Robert and Stephen Spahalski committed murders with bizarre similarities, and even spent time in the same prisons.

 This article was modified in November 2021 to reflect the new season of "Killer Siblings."

 Growing up in Elmira, New York, in the early 1960s, twins Robert and Stephen Spahalski shared a twin bond.
 They both always seemed to know where the other was and what he was doing; they liked to party, and they were both gymnastically gifted.
 They both also grew up to commit brutal murders.

-This fall, on Sundays at 8/7c, Oxygen presents a new series exploring the psychology and pasts of cold-blooded siblings who have carried out vicious murders.
-“Killer Siblings” tells the twisted stories of some of the most maniacal siblings in history.
+On Friday, December 3 at 8/7c on Oxygen, "Killer Siblings," a series about exploring the psychology and pasts of cold-blooded siblings who have carried out vicious murders, will return for new episodes.
 Whet your appetite for kin who killed with the bizarre story of the Spahalskis, who both apparently had a killer instinct that couldn’t be denied.

 Stephen killed first.
 In Elmira in 1971, he snuck up behind storeowner Ronald Ripley, 48, and hit him over the head with a hammer, then stabbed him to death, according to local newspaper the Elmira Star-Gazette.
 He was 17 at the time.